SilkRose/Pony/src/stories/pony-pillows/pony-pillows-meta.md

 Genres:

 ## Synopsis
 Pinkie sets out on a quest to determine which of her friends make the softest pillow.
-Definitely not an excuse to cuddle her friends, nope.

 ## Description
 Pinkie sets out on a quest to determine which of her friends make the softest pillow.
-Definitely not an excuse to cuddle her friends, nope.

 ## Short Description
 Pinkie sets out on a quest to determine which of her friends make the softest pillow.
-Definitely not an excuse to cuddle her friends, nope.

 ## Ideas